Lilla-Kavecsanszki/downwarddog/README.md

 **Updating models**

-A bigger issue came up right after I updated my model.
+A bigger issue came up right after I updated my models.
 The solution eventually was to reset the database and create a new superuser.
 The steps were the following:

 1. Delete the db.sqlite3 file
 2. In ElephantSQL, in the Details dashboard, click on the 'Reset' button

 ![Reset ElephantSQL](README_docs/images/reset_elephantsql.png "reset_elephantsql")

-1. Delete all the migrations files inside the migration folder of the Django applications, EXCEPT for init.py file
+3. Delete all the migrations files inside the migration folder of the Django applications, EXCEPT for init.py file

-2. Make migrations again:
+4. Make migrations again:
 python3 manage.py makemigrations --dry-run
 python3 manage.py makemigrations
 python3 manage.py migrate --plan
 python3 manage.py migrate

-1. Create a new superuser :
+5. Create a new superuser :
 python3 manage.py createsuperuser

 **EmailJS**

 The contact form (index.html) did not send the messages, that is wired up with EmailJS.
-This was confusing as the test emails were successful from the .
-Eventually the issue was that it was not connected properly through my code, and I had to copy over the correct template parameters.
+This was confusing as the test emails were successful from the website of EmailJS.
+Eventually the issue was that I did not connect it properly through my code, and I had to copy over the correct template parameters.

 ### Unfixed bugs

-The video background is not working on some type of phones.
-A still image is shown instead.
+The video background is not working on some types of phones, resulting in the display of a still image instead.

 [Back to top](https://github.com/Lilla-Kavecsanszki/downwarddog#contents)